Frequently Asked Questions (FAQs)

 Expand all | Collapse all

-Need-based financial aid, such as federally funded loans, is handled by the Office of Student Financial Aid.
+1. Need-based financial aid, such as federally funded loans.
+For more information, contact the Office of Student Financial Aid.

-Who is eligible for Graduate School administered financial aid?
+Who is eligible for merit-based financial aid from the Graduate School?

-Student admitted to a master's or doctoral program are eligible for Graduate School administered financial aid.
-Students applying for the Milwaukee Area Teacher's Scholarship and Catholic Schools Personnel Scholarship may be non-degree students.
+Domestic and international students admitted to a master's or doctoral program are eligible for Graduate School administered financial aid.

 Recipients of graduate assistantships and full fellowships must be registered full-time during their award periods.